VB-is-Terrible/CrafterUI/README.md

 A tool to help with crafting long recipes in modded minecraft

 ## Setup and building
-Once cloned, run setup.bash, and build.bash to build, run.bash to run If you have a preferred build location, alter setup.bash to use it instead
+Once cloned, run setup.bash, and release.bash to build, run.bash to run If you have a preferred build location, alter setup.bash to use it instead

 ## Dependencies